-Proposed Action No Action Socioeconomics The Proposed Action will not adversely affect socioeconomic considerations, including economic growth, physical arrangement of the community, relocation of residents and businesses, local traffic patterns, and the community tax base.
-No effect Environmental Justice The Proposed Action will not disproportionately affect environmental justice populations.
-No effect Children's Health and Safety Risks The Proposed Action will maintain the airport's ability to support medevac operations utilized by the community, including children.
-Continued flood impacts at the airport may result in a diminished capacity to support the larger aircraft utilized by medevac operators.
-Visual Effects Non-issue Non-issue Wetlands Floodplains The Proposed Action would have approximately 25 acres of unavoidable impacts to wetlands.
-A summary of the proposed wetland impacts are presented in Tables 15 and 16.
-The Proposed Action would not adversely impact municipal water source protections or substantially reduce the natural systems' ability to retain floodwater or storm water runoff.
-The project impacts 3.33 acres of wetlands that have a high functional ranking for providing wildlife habitat; no other important wildlife habitats would be impacted, and no secondary activities that increase impacts to airport or surrounding wetlands would occur.
-The Proposed Action is consistent with the State's wetland strategies.
-The Proposed Action may cause a change to the Base Flood Elevation (BFE) of less than 0.41 feet.
-No development would occur within the regulatory No change from current conditions; continued flooding would result in continued airport maintenance activities in adjacent wetlands.
-No change from current conditions; flooding of the RW would continue to damage Surface Waters floodway.
-The Proposed Action is not expected to impact water quality or contaminate public drinking water.
-The natural and beneficial water resource values of the adjacent water bodies may be impacted.
-RW 13-31.
+Proposed Action No Action Floodplains The Proposed Action may cause a change to the Base Flood Elevation (BFE) of less than 0.41 feet.
+No development would occur within the regulatory floodway.
+No change from current conditions; flooding of the RW would continue to intermittently close and damage RW 13-31.
+Surface Waters The Proposed Action is not expected to impact water quality or contaminate public drinking water.
+The natural and beneficial water resource values of the adjacent water bodies would be impacted.
 No change from current conditions.
-Groundwater Non-issue Non-issue Wild and Scenic Rivers Non-issue Non-issue Cumulative Impacts The proposed project could cumulatively impact the following resource categories at the head of Resurrection Bay area: Biological Resources (fish, EFH, bird habitat, invasive species) Hazardous Materials, Solid Waste, &amp; Pollution Prevention (solid and construction waste) Land Use (land development) Natural Resources &amp; Energy Supply (utilities and natural resources) Water Resources (Waters of the U.S. and the Resurrection River floodplain) The cumulative impact of the direct and indirect effects of the Proposed Action and its alternatives when added to the aggregate effects of past, present, and reasonably foreseeable future actions are not anticipated to cause significant impacts.
+Groundwater Non-issue Non-issue Wild and Scenic Rivers Non-issue Non-issue Cumulative Impacts The proposed project could cumulatively impact the following resource categories at the head of Resurrection Bay area: Biological Resources (fish, EFH, bird habitat, invasive species) Hazardous Materials, Solid Waste, &amp; Pollution Prevention (solid and construction waste) Land Use (land development) Natural Resources &amp; Energy Supply (utilities and natural resources) Water Resources (Waters of the U.S. and the Resurrection River floodplain) Cumulative impacts resulting from past, present, and reasonably foreseeable future actions that include commercial and industrial activities and the proposed project at the head of Resurrection Bay are not expected to be cumulatively significant.
 The No Action Alternative would not result in a change from current conditions.
 Cumulative impacts resulting from past, present, and reasonably foreseeable future actions that include commercial and industrial activities at the head of Resurrection Bay would continue.